-As we approach the mid-year point of 2021, COVID is sadly not in the rear-view mirror quite yet.
-The Events Revenue Summit gave us a glimpse into where event professionals are not only in-terms of generating revenue from their events but how they are developing their approaches for the remainder of 2021 and beyond.
+As we enter 2022, COVID is sadly not in the rear-view mirror quite yet.
+The Events Revenue Summit gave us a glimpse into where event professionals are not only in-terms of generating revenue from their events but how they are developing their approaches for the 2022 and beyond.

 A few key themes developed across the 15 sessions, panel discussions and round tables with event professionals, industry colleagues, and partners from organizations and associations big and small.
 If you missed the event and want to watch any of dynamic and informative on-demand sessions, we have you covered.
 Just sign up here.

 The data from nearly every events industry survey continues to point to the lack of revenue margins on virtual events.
 Our guest speakers confirmed the same understanding.
 Lack of booth space revenues, physical sponsorships and the overall number of exhibitors and sponsors participating have most events struggling to make even a third of their traditional income compared to their physical event.

 As companies saw less and less return on their marketing dollars and inconsistent experiences across the virtual platforms at various virtual events they participated in, the appetite continued to decline.
 More concerning is that some exhibiting and sponsoring companies have shifted their marketing dollars to other initiatives (including digital) to connect with their customer base with the lack of engagement in the virtual world.
 The understanding and company congeniality early in the pandemic has faded and companies are demanding a much higher rate of return.
 Many companies are waiting on the sideline until they can participate in person once again.
 This was especially true of larger trade shows represented at the event.